Gregor Mendel (MGA2-05-Found1a)

 Gregor Mendel (1822-1884)

-Mendel performed a number of breeding experiments with bees, mice, and plants.
-The results of his research on peas were presented publically and published as "Experiments on Plant Hybridization", in 1866 in the Proceedings of the Natural History Society of Brno, a well-known scientific journal.
-His work made no impact, and remained essentially unknown until its simultaneous rediscovery in 1900 by three independent workers, one of whom had duplicated his experimental results.
+Mendel performed breeding experiments with bees, mice, and plants.
+The results of his research on peas were presented publicly and published as "Experiments on Plant Hybridization", in 1866 in the Proceedings of the Natural History Society of Brno, a well-known scientific journal.
+His work made no impact, and remained essentially unknown until its simultaneous re-discovery in 1900 by three independent workers, one of whom had duplicated his experimental results.
 Mendel is now recognized as the "Father of Genetics."